misterlandis/keyboard_hero/README.md

 # keyboard_hero
-A typing tutor for classrooms
+A typing tutor for classrooms.

+Not sure how well this will work.